leticianardi/tech-connection_blog-mvc/README.md

 ## Contributing and Questions

-To contibute with this project or for questions, please contact the author.
+To contibute with this project or for questions, please contact the author:

 [Leticia Nardi](https://github.com/leticianardi) <br />

 ## Deployed